Brumawen/calendar/README.md

 To Remove a calendar
 * Click the Remove button to the right of the calendar you wish to remove.
-* Clicj the OK button on the confirmation dialog.
+* Click the OK button on the confirmation dialog.

 ### Configuring a Google Calendar